Home » Blog » The Pros and Cons of Hardwood Flooring Materials

 The EPA says 10% of human-made greenhouse gases come from deforestation.
 So, your hardwood floors may look good, but your downstairs neighbors won’t love the new drum set they got!

-See also How To Get Mold Out Of Hardwood Floors
+See also How to Get Ink off Hardwood Floor

 Can be Noisy